mihaifm/smolpress/readme.md

 ### Images

-Images can be uploaded via the `/media` link in the admin panel.
+Images can be uploaded via the `/media` link in the admin panel or by drag and drop in the editor.
 New images are stored in `source/media` and copied to `public/media` when the site in generated.

 ### Page front matter